Data Warehouse Concepts

 Business Intelligence is a technology based on customer and profit oriented models that reduces operating costs and provide increased profitability by improving productivity, sales, service and helps to make decision making capabilities at no time.
 Business Intelligence Models are based on multi dimensional analysis and key performance indicators (KPI) of an enterprise.

-Many business questions or situations need to be analyzed in order to achieve the target of an enterprise with the help of several managers or executives in each cadre.
-Below are some of the samples of these questions.
+achieve the target of an enterprise with the help of several managers or

 Business Intelligence: Finance: